joshsharp/braid/src/braid/notes.md

 [ ] Linking (Look up modules - Do they exist?
 Do functions mentioned exist?)

+### Making variant types concrete
+We have issues with checking types from the environment - related types are not updated, the best option seems to be to keep a related type's name only, then look it up.

+[X] Maybe change struct to hold names (strings) only, not the related type.

+[X] Use a single struct for the whole variant, a `uint8` to hold its instance type, and `[]interface{}` to hold its types.
+[ ] Use `reflect` package to get the right data type out.
+[ ] Introduct `match` expression

 ### Generating source
 [ ] Do we need another pass, after inference, that removes unused code, fixes returns, etc.?